Shaoxuan-Chen/shaoxuan-chen.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I am currently a fourth-year Ph.D. candidate in Department of Mathematics & Statistics, University of Massachusetts Amherst and visiting Ph.D. student in School of Mathematics, Georgia Institute of Technology.
+I am currently a fifth-year Ph.D. candidate in Department of Mathematics & Statistics, University of Massachusetts Amherst and visiting Ph.D. student in School of Mathematics, Georgia Institute of Technology.
 I'm fortunate to be asvised by Prof. [Wei Zhu](https://sites.google.com/view/weizhumath/home) and Prof. [Panayotis Kevrekidis](https://en.wikipedia.org/wiki/Panayotis_G._Kevrekidis).
 My research interests are primarily focus on physics machine mearning, neural networks and statistical modeling.
 Before PhD, I got my M.A. and M.S. degrees from Boston University and Columbia University respectively.